-From execution on 8 June 2015, the ILUAs bind the Government of WA to use an agreed heritage template, the Noongar Standard Heritage Agreement (NSHA), when conducting Aboriginal heritage surveys in the ILUA areas (unless there is an existing heritage agreement).
-The NSHA provides parties with a framework for addressing aboriginal heritage management obligations, and the conduct of Aboriginal heritage surveys, where necessary.
+From the date of their execution on 8 June 2015, the Settlement ILUAs bind the WA Government to use an agreed heritage template, the Noongar Standard Heritage Agreement (NSHA), when conducting Aboriginal heritage surveys in the ILUA areas (unless there is an existing heritage agreement).
+The NSHA is also the default heritage agreement for Industry (see below).

 Grant of petroleum tenure situated over the south west native title settlement area - heritage condition of title

 From 8 June 2015, the Department of Mines, Industry Regulation and Safety is bound to apply the heritage condition prescribed at Clause 18 of Schedule 10 of each ILUA, upon grant of petroleum tenure.
 The condition requires that tenure holders must enter into an Aboriginal Heritage Agreement or a NSHA with the relevant Native Title Agreement Group before any rights can be exercised.
 The registered title holder must provide a Proponent Statutory Declaration (as per Annexure U to the ILUAs) as evidence of compliance of that condition.